Camp Toccoa: Wartime operations

 In 1943, comedian Bob Hope visited Camp Toccoa.
 He told the recruits, "You guys are so rugged, you look like Wheaties with legs."
-After the defeat of Japan, the US Army handed Camp Toccoa back to state control in 1946.
+After the defeat of Japan, the War Department returned Camp Toccoa to state control in 1946.

-Post war use
+Post-war use

 In the late 1940s, it became a satellite camp of Georgia State Prison, which primarily housed young offenders.
-However, after repeated escapes, the unit was moved to a new facility at Alto, Georgia in the 1950s.
-Part of the site was eventually occupied by the Patterson Pump Company, which makes industrial, flood, fire and HVAC pumps.
+However, after repeated escapes, the unit was moved in the 1950s to a new facility at Alto, Georgia.
+Part of the site was eventually occupied by a manufacturing company.

 Preservation

+Just one WWII building remains: the training camp's PX.